I implemented IAM authentication from AgentCore Runtime to AgentCore Gateway using MCP Proxy for AWS

 cd runtime-to-gateway-for-iam

-Initialize and Deploy Terraform
+Initialize and Deploy with Terraform

 Initialize Terraform: